sa-maker/sa-maker.github.io/README.md

 Here you will find the domo's of all the projects that I have on GitHub

+View the demos here: https://sa-maker.github.io/

-To find out more about me take a look at http://www.hugovanschalkeyk.com
+To find out more about me take a look at https://www.hugovanschalkeyk.com

 Linkedin: https://www.linkedin.com/in/hugo-van-schalkwyk-70b5ba1b/